edwinhuish/bootstrap-multitabs/README.md

-        showHash : true,                            //While is true, show hash in URL, in case refresh or F5, can stay in same tab page. showClose : false,                          //while is false, show close button in hover, if true, show close button always fixed : true ,                              //fixed the nav-bar content : 'info',                           //change the data-content name, is not necessary to change. link : '.multi-tabs',                       //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs layout : 'default',                         //it can be 'default', 'classic' (all hidden tab in dropdown list), and simple init : [                                    //tabs in initial
+        showHash : true,                            //While is true, show hash in URL, in case refresh or F5, can stay in same tab page. showClose : false,                          //while is false, show close button in hover, if true, show close button always fixed : true ,                              //fixed the nav-bar layout : 'default',                         //it can be 'default', 'classic' (all hidden tab in dropdown list), and simple type : 'nav-tabs',                          //can be nav-tabs or nav-pills link : '.multi-tabs',                       //selector text to trigger multitabs. iframe : false,                             //Global iframe mode, default is false, is the auto mode (for the self page, use ajax, and the external, use iframe) class : '',                                 //class for whole multitabs content : 'info',                           //change the data-content name, is not necessary to change. init : [                                    //tabs in initial
             {
                 content :'',                        //content type, may be main | info | editor, if empty, default is 'info'